awsdocs/aws-cost-management-user-guide/doc_source/reading-an-offer.md

 ```
 {
-   "":"The version of the file format",
+   "formatVersion":"The version of the file format",
-   "":"The disclaimers for the offer file",
+   "disclaimer":"The disclaimers for the offer file",
-   "":"The code for the service",
+   "offerCode":"The code for the service",
-   "":"The version of the offer file",
+   "version":"The version of the offer file",
-   "":"The publication date of the offer file",
+   "publicationDate":"The publication date of the offer file",
    "Products": {
-      "": {
+      "sku": {
-         "":"The SKU of the product",
+         "sku":"The SKU of the product",
-         "":"The product family of the product",
+         "productFamily":"The product family of the product",
-         "": {
+         "attributes": {
-            "":"",
+            "attributeName":"attributeValue",
          }
       }
    },
    "Terms": {
-      "": {
+      "termType": {
-         "": {
+         "sku": {
-            "": {
+            "sku": {
-               "":"The term code of the product",
+               "offerTermCode":"The term code of the product",
-               "":"The SKU of the product",
+               "sku":"The SKU of the product",
-               "":"The effective date of the pricing details",
+               "effectiveDate":"The effective date of the pricing details",
-               "":"The attribute type of the terms",
+               "termAttributesType":"The attribute type of the terms",
-               "": {
+               "termAttributes": {
-                  "":"",
+                  "attributeName":"attributeValue",
                },
-               "": {
+               "priceDimensions": {
-                  "": {
+                  "rateCode": {
-                     "":"The rate code of the price",
+                     "rateCode":"The rate code of the price",
-                     "":"The description of the term",
+                     "description":"The description of the term",
-                     "":"The usage measurement unit for the price",
+                     "unit":"The usage measurement unit for the price",
-                     "":"The start range for the term",
+                     "startingRange":"The start range for the term",
-                     "":"The end range for the term",
+                     "endingRange":"The end range for the term",
-                     "": {
+                     "pricePerUnit": {
-                        "":"",
+                        "currencyCode":"currencyRate",
                      }
                   }
                }